interrogator/corpkit/doc_interrogate.md

 You are given the option of naming your interrogation.
 You don't *have to* to do this, but it will help you keep track of which interrogations contain which kinds of data.

-If you forgot to name an interrogation before running it, you can head to the `Manage` tab to rename it at any time.
+If you forgot to name an interrogation before running it, you can head to the `Manage project` window via the Menu to rename it at any time.

 ## Running interrogations